4209 Hillsdale Ln, Garland, TX 75042, USA

 Due to the lack of demand, age, and support for the WX-7, WX-8, WX-9, WX-900, WX-10, WX-11, and WX-12 series Stormscopes, we no longer support them.

 To test the WX-10 and WX-11 series Stormscope system set the range switch on 200 nm.
 Allow 30 seconds for a warm-up then push the TST button holding it in until you see a small cluster of dots appearing approximately at the 45 degrees and a 100-mile range.
 To clear the dots push the CLR button.

-In cell mode Stormscopes detect lightning up to 200 nautical miles out and displays storm cell areas of greatest intensity.
+In cell mode, Stormscopes detect lightning up to 200 nautical miles out and display storm cell areas of greatest intensity.
 During periods of heavy electrical activity, cell mode can be used to identify a path that avoids thunderstorms.
-In strike mode the Stormscope detects and maps individual strikes aiding the identification of the beginnings of storms.
+In strike mode, the Stormscope detects and maps individual strikes aiding the identification of the beginnings of storms.